SpacingBat3/WebCord/docs/Settings.md

 ## About the application settings
-This section will describe different options found in the "Settings" submenu.
+This section will describe different options found in the "Settings" submenu and command line flags.

-**NOTE:** Currently most settings requires to restart the app to see any changes.
+**NOTE:** Currently most settings requires to restart the application to see any changes.

 ### Disable tray